-A significant standard, enacted in 1970, requires state participation in the Federal-State extended Unemployment Compensation Program.
+A significant standard, enacted in 1970, requires state participation in the Federal-State Extended Unemployment Compensation Program.
 This program provides an extension of benefits for up to 13 or 20 weeks in a state when unemployment reaches prescribed levels.
 Extended benefits are normally financed on a 50-50 federal-state basis.
-The American Recovery and Reinvestment Act (ARRA) of 2009 currently provides for 100% Federal funding of extended benefits (EB) for weeks of unemployment on a temporary basis, except that the 100% Federal funding of EB does not apply to the payment of benefits to claimants unemployed from political subdivisions who reimburse in lieu of paying premiums.
-It also does not apply to those unemployed from Indian tribes.
+The American Recovery and Reinvestment Act (ARRA) of 2009 and amendments to it provided for 100% Federal funding of extended benefits (EB) for weeks of unemployment on a temporary basis, except that the 100% Federal funding of EB did not apply to the payment of benefits to claimants unemployed from political subdivisions who reimburse in lieu of paying premiums.
+It also did not apply to those unemployed from Indian tribes.

 The federal government is also responsible for financing federal and state administrative costs for the unemployment compensation program and must ensure that funds granted to the states for administration are expended properly and efficiently.
-In carrying out this responsibility, the U.S. Department of labor exercises substantial control over state administrative activities.
+In carrying out this responsibility, the U.S. Department of labor exercises some control over state administrative activities.